 Given the variability of where this technology shall be installed, no specific mounting bracket/method shall be nominated.
+However, the AV Integrator must ensure the selected bracket is install flat and level to minimise any imperfections when aligning the LED tiles / modules.

-Prior to installation, structural engineering drawings will need to be submitted for signed-off to ensure both the mounting system and structure that the system is being mounted to is capable of supporting the screen.
+Prior to installation, for both flat and curved walls, structural engineering drawings will need to be submitted for signed-off to ensure both the mounting system and structure that the system is being mounted to is capable of supporting the screen.